On September 29, it has been published Law 18/2022, of September 28, on the creation and growth of companies.

 - The conversion of new companies existing before October 18, 2022

 - The transitory period regarding participatory financing services provided in accordance with Law 5/2015, of April 27, on the promotion of business financing.

-- The survival of agreements for the establishment of Service Points for Entrepreneurs (PAE).
+- The survival of agreements to establish Entrepreneurship Service Points (PAE).

 - The functions of the Council for Market Unity

 The first, second and third Final Provisions amend the following regulations: